Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: Introduction

-We find that adding Gaussian disorder to the CuO$_2$ planes enhances the amplitude of the local CDW order but reduces the size of the CDW structure factor owing to a decrease in the CDW correlation length.
+In YBCO, disorder naturally arises from oxygen doping and is mostly confined to the chain layers.
+However, it is possible to introduce point defects directly into the CuO$_2$ planes by electron irradiation \cite{Alloul-irradiation}.
+This raises the intriguing question of how such disorder influences the interplay between the CDW correlations and superconductivity.
+We have not addressed this issue before within our model, nor are we familiar with relevant experiments on YBCO.
+To fill the gap and provide a theoretical reference point for future experiments we describe below our findings regarding the behavior of the NLSM with additional Gaussian disorder on the CuO$_2$ planes.
+We show that although the additional disorder {\it enhances} the amplitude of the local CDW order it causes a {\it reduction} in the size of the CDW structure factor owing to a decrease in the CDW correlation length.
 It also affects the temperature dependence of the structure factor, which for not too strong disorder exhibits a peak at the superconducting $T_c$.
-Increasing the disorder strength reduces $T_c$ and eventually turns the structure factor into a monotonically decreasing function of the temperature.
+Increasing the disorder reduces $T_c$ and eventually turns the structure factor into a monotonically decreasing function of the temperature.

+Finally, and from a more analytical perspective, we aim to explore the extent to which the properties of the disordered NLSM can be accurately captured by the large-$N$ approximation ($N$ being the number of components of the vector of order parameters).
+We show that while the saddle-point equations (infinite-$N$ limit) reproduce the broad qualitative features of the physical model, they miss some of the quantitative aspects.
+Including $1/N$ corrections into the analysis improves the quantitative agreement at high temperature but introduces increased deviations in the vicinity of $T_c$.